Page Reviewed / Updated - August 23, 2020

 Respite care is temporary assistance provided to the primary caregiver to allow them a break from caring for an individual with Alzheimer's or dementia.
 It can be provided in the home, in an adult day care center, or sometimes in an assisted living residence or other residential setting.
 Respite care is sometimes provided free of charge or other times at a greatly reduced hourly rate.
 There are many different organizations and programs offering respite care services.
 It is worth noting that often times these are home care companies selling home care and marketing it as respite care even though they are charging the full hourly rate.

-There are also federally funded programs that provide reduced rate or free respite, care such as the Lifespan Respite Care, the National Family Caregiver Support Program, as well as programs specific to individual states including Florida's Project R.E.L.I.E.F., New Jersey's Statewide Respite Care, and Connecticut Statewide Respite Care Program.
+There are also federally funded programs that provide reduced rate or free respite care, such as the Lifespan Respite Care, the National Family Caregiver Support Program, as well as programs specific to individual states including Florida's Project R.E.L.I.E.F., New Jersey's Statewide Respite Care, and Connecticut Statewide Respite Care Program.

 Three national organizations offer various levels of support and respite care programs for Alzheimer's patients and their families and caregivers.
 The Alzheimer’s Foundation of America offers “Family Respite Care Grants” by funding local, non-profit, member organizations.
 These member organizations work directly with the families to administer the grants.
-It is worth noting that local organizations sometimes combine funds with other sources and therefore the name “Family Respite Care Grants” may not always be used.
+It is worth noting that local organizations sometimes combine funds with other sources.
+Therefore the name “Family Respite Care Grants” may not always be used.
 The Alzheimer’s Association has a respite care program as well.
 One can read more about both organizations on our non-profit Alzheimer's care page.
 Hilarity for Charity is a newer organization that offers respite care grants as well.

 While the VA does not have programs specifically for individuals with dementia or Alzheimer's, there are benefits available through other VA programs that are available and relevant to veterans with these conditions.
-A pension benefit known as Aid and Attendance can provide the greatest amount of financial assistance, up to approximately 2,230 / month in some cases.
+A pension benefit known as Aid and Attendance can provide the greatest amount of financial assistance.
+Up to approximately 2,230 / month in some cases.
 There is also VA Respite Care and other assistance available through Veterans' Directed Home and Community Based Services.

 The decision on whether or not to use one's home, through a reverse mortgage, to help pay for care is not an easy one.
 In many cases, it does not make good economic sense, but in other situations it does.